R. Terry Pivik, Ph.D.

 Section of Developmental Nutrition

-Our research program is centered on determining the influence of postnatal diet, childhood nutrition and obesity on physiological, psychological and cognitive development and functioning in children.
-Our current program includes studies of: 1) the immediate and long-term influence of infant diet (e.g., breastfeeding vs. formula feeding) on brain development; 2) understanding the relationship between diet and processes that optimize attention and learning while in school; and 3) determining neurocognitive correlates and consequences of being overweight in children, and how these factors may relate to the development of childhood obesity.
-By understanding these processes, nutritional and other strategies can be developed for mothers, babies and children to optimize long-term brain function and cognitive health.
+Dr. Pivik’s research program was centered on determining the influence of postnatal diet, childhood nutrition and obesity on physiological, psychological and cognitive development and functioning in children.
+The program included studies of: 1) the immediate and long-term influence of infant diet (e.g., breastfeeding vs. formula feeding) on brain development; 2) understanding the relationship between diet and processes that optimize attention and learning while in school; and 3) determining neurocognitive correlates and consequences of being overweight in children, and how these factors may relate to the development of childhood obesity.
+By understanding these processes, nutritional and other strategies could be developed for mothers, babies and children to optimize long-term brain function and cognitive health.